 Park Place will evolve into the ECS Primary School, focusing on the unique development of early childhood, housing grades kindergarten through second grade.

 Our Milton Street location will shift to the ECS Intermediate School, connecting our third through fifth graders with Frick Park, and building the capacity to explore the natural world.

-The former Rogers School in Garfield will open as the ECS Middle School in the fall of 2019, focusing on community connections, sustainability, and the development of the whole child, housing sixth through ninth grade.
+The former Rogers School in Garfield will open as the ECS Middle School in the fall of 2019, focusing on community connections, sustainability, and the development of the whole child.

 The following year, ECS High School will open its fourth campus (location to be determined) for high school students.